-Output 1.3: 25 micro-grants selected
+Output 1.2: 25 micro-grants selected

-As per the target set in the Adaptation Fund Medium Term Strategy. it is expected that this project will faciliate the implementation of 20 micro-grants in the form of Technical Assistance.
+As per the target set in the Adaptation Fund Medium Term Strategy. it is expected that this project will faciliate the implementation of 20 micro-grants in the form of Technical Assistance with an additional 5 micro-grants supported through CTCN co-funding.

 COP Decisions 2/CP.17, resulted in the Advisory Board of the CTCN providing guidance and approving the prioritization criteria for responding to requests from developing countries Parties, taking into account the strategic considerations and recommendations provided by the Technology Executive Committee (TEC) in relation to decision 1/CP.16.
 As these criteria have already been approved by a body reporting to the Convention, it is suggested that the same criteria be applied to the project with slight adjustments to ensure allignment with the Adaptation Fund requirements.
+As such, to select the final 25 micro-grants a scoring system will be applied to the proposals through which each criteria met will be allocated a point.
+An additional point will be allocated to LDCs or SIDs to ensure that the needs of the most vulnerable communities are met.